 Originally published in the White Rock Sun, Dec 2015.

 Detox advocates claim a toxic sludge or mucoid plaque builds up in the colon, making it a breeding ground for parasites, yeasts like Candida, and even “rope worms.”
-But mucoid plaques, toxic sludge and rope worms do not exist.
-They were created by clever marketers selling detoxification treatments.
-Gastroenterologists (who explore colons for a living) have never seen intestinal plaque or sludge, because it is impossible for that to happen.
-The lining of your intestinal tract is the same as the lining of your mouth.
-And layers of waste matter do not build up in the lining of your mouth.
+But a "build-up" of mucoid plaques or toxic sludge is controversial and rope worms may not even exist.

 Detoxing does not teach us anything.
 We detox for a few days, then go right back to a “normal” toxic way of living: like eating all those processed foods.
 And if weight loss was the goal of the detox, the weight is usually regained – with extra.